Steinway B Grand Piano

 At PianoTek, we believe in the true essence and integrity of pianos.
 You play it.
 You love it.
 You buy it!
 We don't rely on tricks or gimmicks to sell our pianos or services.
 Instead, we restore and refurbish pianos to their former glory, surpassing expectations and saving the consumer thousands as opposed to the price of the same piano if new.
 We prioritize authenticity and provide a complete understanding of our processes.
 Our skilled team rejuvenates each piano with precision and care, breathing new life into every instrument.
 We believe that the soul of a piano lies within its craftsmanship and history, which is why we emphasize restoration.
 By choosing our services, you save money and contribute to the preservation of musical heritage.
 Visit our showroom to experience the genuine quality of our work and play these revitalized instruments.own a beloved piano in need of restoration or seek to purchase a restored piano, make PianoTek

-At PianoTek, we take immense pride in offering the very best pianos.
+At PianoTek, we are a pianist/technician-owned and craftsmen operated, We take immense pride in offering the very best pianos.
 Pianotek is a piano sales and restoration facility that operates with integrity and transparency.
 Unlike piano dealerships that often rely on employing sales tactics similar to car and mattress dealerships, we prioritize honesty and excellence in every aspect of our work.

 The Reality of New Piano Investments No Matter the Brand